ekourkchi/skyplot/README.md

 Click here to see the paper: http://adsabs.harvard.edu/abs/2017ApJ...843...16K

 Codes to generate the catalogs (*all.iter.2.v41.group* and *all.iter.2.v41.supergroup*) that are used for visualizations, are available in https://github.com/ekourkchi/GalaxyGroups
-The offical catalog is available online at Extragalactic Distance Database (uder *Kourkchi-Tully* groups): http://edd.ifa.hawaii.edu/dfirst.php
+The offical catalog is available online at Extragalactic Distance Database (under *Kourkchi-Tully* table): http://edd.ifa.hawaii.edu/dfirst.php

 ![groups_sphere](https://user-images.githubusercontent.com/13570487/74597739-56e1c180-5021-11ea-92a6-9a5b5a6cb89e.png)